Venues

 St Paul's Cathedral

-Cecil Wood was appointed by the Wellington Anglican Diocese as the architect of the new cathedral in 1938.
-His design was inspired by the Stockholm Town Hall, the Art Deco architecture of Southern California, and the neo-Byzantine-style of Westminster Roman Catholic Cathedral in London.
+In 1938, Architect Cecil Wood was inspired by the Stockholm Town Hall, the Art Deco architecture of Southern California, and the neo-Byzantine-style of Westminster Roman Catholic Cathedral in London.
 Close to Parliament, the cathedral seats up to 1000 people.

 cnr Molesworth & Hill Streets, Thorndon